Our Featured Pet... Kiley is an 18 mo old Skye Terrier, well started with obedience, housetrained, energetic, smart

 All of the Rainbow Rescue dogs are essentially house dogs, whether large or small, and companion dogs.
 They are in yards with playmates during the day and individually attend daytime obedience/manners outtings.
 Volunteers walk the dogs and teach along the way.
 They go riding inside vehicles regularly to run errands and stop at the park or pet-friendly businesses...and learn positive social behaviors along the way.
 They also spend some time in the house each day just for manners and personal attention.
 All the dogs sleep in the house at night, have their own beds.
 They are crated when they first arrive to insure or instill housetraining.
 Many prefer that same crate as their space/bed when the door is left open for them to come and go as they please.
-The dogs are fed twice daily (three if they come too skinny) an excellent natural dog food along with salmon oil for skin/coat health.
+The dogs are fed twice daily (three if they come too skinny) an excellent grain-free dog food along with once-weekly salmon oil for skin/coat health.
 They have basic vet exams, are altered, heart worm tested and microchipped.
 Where needed they are wormed, teeth cleaned, ears cleaned/flushed/treated (seems many dogs develop and just live with ear problems, mostly minor, but irritating to them.)
 We have often treated (all successfully) broken bones, entropion, Cherry Eye, hernias, tumors, ACL tears, heart worm, severe ear infections requiring surgeries and, of course, normal old age infirmities.
-And, of course, the results of abandonment, lonliness, neglect and sometimes abuse are seriously addressed with unconditional love and gentleness.
+And, of course, the results of abandonment, lonliness, neglect and sometimes abuse are patiently addressed with unconditional love and gentleness.

-"Scholarships" for obedience courses accompany the adoption Rainbow Rescue placements.
+"Scholarships" for obedience courses accompany Rainbow Rescue placements.
 It, along with daily walks together, is the perfect avenue for bonding with your new companion.
 We will reimburse the cost of the obedience course once completed.

 Who We Are